wp-plugins/wp-geo/README.txt

 = Features =

+* NEW - Set width and height in shortcode and category map.
 * NEW - Additional Geo Feed control.
 * NEW - Load maps from GeoRSS or KML data.
 * NEW - Geo Meta Tags